cardano-scaling/hydra/docs/README.md

 been deprecated or superseeded.
 An up-to-date index of still relevant ADRs is kept [here](./adr/README.md).

+Please refer to the [inline documentation](https://input-output-hk.github.io/hydra-poc/haddock/hydra-node/index.html) of each module for more details.

 # On-chain verification (OCV)

 An important part of the Hydra Head protocol is how it is secured on-chain.
 For